 What is an ESL Teacher?

-An ESL teacher is someone who specializes in teaching ESL (English as a Second Language) to non-native speakers of English in an English-speaking country.
+ESL stands for English as a Second Language.
+An ESL teacher is someone who specializes in teaching English as a Second Language to non-native speakers of English in an English-speaking country.
 They can teach students of all ages and levels with a focus on speaking, writing, reading, listening, grammar and vocabulary.

 What is the role of an ESL Teacher?